jinghuazhao/PW-pipeline/README.md

 ## ACKNOWLEDGEMENTS

-The work drives from comparison of their performance using our own GWAS data.
+The work drives from comparison of software performances using our own GWAS data.
 The practicality of a common DEPICT database to all software here was due to PASCAL developer(s).

 ## SOFTWARE AND REFERENCES